On partitions with bounded largest part and fixed integral GBG-rank modulo primes: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Frank Garvan for helping them with his QSERIES and TCORE packages in Maple.
-The authors would also like to thank George Andrews and Ali K. Uncu for their kind interest.\\
+The authors would also like to thank George Andrews for his kind interest and Ali K. Uncu for helping them with Figure \ref{fig2}.
+The authors would also like to thank both the anonymous referees for their helpful comments and suggestions.\\